pytorch/torchtune/docs/source/examples/checkpointer.rst

 The model weights at the end of a completed training run are written out to file.
 The checkpointer ensures that the output checkpoint files have the same keys as the input checkpoint file used to begin training.
-The checkpointer also ensures that the keys are paritioned across the same number of files as the original checkpoint.
+The checkpointer also ensures that the keys are partitioned across the same number of files as the original checkpoint.
 The output state dict has the following standard format: